The lizard brain: the myth lurking in every coaching conversation.

 The brain doesn’t contain a pre-packed hard-wired repository of emotions in this list.
 They’re all concepts we gradually learn about as we grow up.
 We learn the appropriate vocabulary to describe how we feel relevant to a particular situation or social context.

 Little children lack specific emotion words.
-So a 3-year old watching an older sibling eating ice cream in front of them will most likely feel very sad.
-A 13-year-old, with their a decade of experiences and a larger vocabulary, would perhaps experience something like mild envy when they realise the ice cream was given to their sibling by a teacher for winning a spelling bee.
+So a three-year-old watching an older sibling eating ice cream in front of them will most likely feel very sad.
+A 13-year-old with a decade of experience and a larger vocabulary would perhaps experience something like mild envy when they realise the ice cream was given to their sibling by a teacher for winning a spelling bee.

 Tim Lomas at the University of East London has taken the notion of learning new words to describe emotions to the next level in his Positive Lexicography Project.
 He gathers words of “precise emotional experiences that are neglected by the English language”.

 Do you recognise these nuanced emotional experiences?

 - Desbundar (Portuguese) – to shed one’s inhibitions in having fun.

 - Gigil (Tagalog) – the irresistible urge to pinch or squeeze someone because they are loved or cherished.

 - Natsukashii (Japanese) – a nostalgic longing for the past, with happiness for the fond memory, yet sadness that it is no longer.

 - Yuan bei (Chinese) – a sense of complete and perfect accomplishment.

 - Sukha (Sanskrit) – genuine lasting happiness independent of circumstances.